mransley/service-icons/README.md

 If you have another icon set that you think would be useful or the icons become out of date raise a PR and I will merge it.

-Create for the file type icons goes to https://github.com/redbooth/free-file-icons.
+Credit for the file type icons goes to https://github.com/redbooth/free-file-icons.